 Typically, minimal swelling, bruising, and redness within the first 12-24 hrs.

 Patients will notice improvement in skin texture and tone within 3 weeks.

 PRP contains many growth factors that stimulate the hair follicle’s growth by increasing blood circulation and supplying needed nutrients.
 PRP is injected on the scalp or it can be rubbed on the scalp after a dermaroller (skin needling device with multiple little surgical needles) treatment is used in the areas which suffer from hair loss.
 The treatment not only promotes hair growth but strengthens the hair follicles as well.
 Those with thinning hair, and people with androgenetic alopecia (hair loss at the top of the scalp and a receding hairline particularly along the temples-male patterned baldness), women with male pattern alopecia can all benefit from these treatments.
 Check out the picture gallery.

 Typically 3 treatments are required for longer term benefit, however this is mutually decided upon during your consultation session with the Nurse Practitioner.
 If hair loss is significant, more treatments are usually required.
 Time interval between treatments is 4-6 weeks.

 Are there any contraindications?

 If a patient has a platelet dysfunction syndrome, has critical thrombocytopenia (low platelet count), or local infection at injection site, this procedure would not be recommended.
 A relative contraindication would be someone with symptomatic low blood pressure.
-Other considerations include people who have taken an NSAID medications within 48 hrs of the procedure; people how who are on systemic corticosteroids in the past 2 weeks; people with blood-based cancer or bone cancer; or anyone who has a low hemoglobin (<100 g/L).
+Other considerations include people who have taken NSAID medications within 48 hrs of the procedure; people who are on systemic corticosteroids in the past 2 weeks; people with blood-based cancer or bone cancer; or anyone who has a low hemoglobin (<100 g/L).

 How much does this cost?